woocommerce/woocommerce-blocks/docs/coding-guidelines.md

 -   The name of the sub-package (where applicable, e.g. if there was a distributed sub-package called `components` living within the blocks plugin, the prefix would be `wc-block-components-`).
 -   The name of the directory in which the component resides.

-Any descendent of the component's root element must append a dash-delimited descriptor, separated from the base by two consecutive underscores `__`.
+Any descendant of the component's root element must append a dash-delimited descriptor, separated from the base by two consecutive underscores `__`.

     Example, `assets/base/components/checkbox-list` uses the class name: `wc-block-checkbox-list`.